Instructions for Authors

 - Are organized and formatted so that transfer and use in other classrooms is easily done

-Because CourseSource articles describe implementations of evidence-based teaching strategies, they do not require substantial specific evidence concerning the efficacy of the materials themselves.
+Because CourseSource articles describe implementations of evidence-based teaching strategies, they do not require substantial evidence concerning the use of specific active learning teaching strategies.

 CourseSource publishes original works centered on scholarly teaching.
-Authors are required to give full details on previous or duplicate publication of content of the resource, as previously publication does not automatically preclude publication in the journal.
-Please email the Editor-in-Chief a copy or URL of any document that might be considered a previous publication, or provide this document during the submission process as a Supplementary file.
+Authors are required to give full details on previous or duplicate publication of content of the resource, as previous publication does not automatically preclude publication in CourseSource.
+In the cover letter, please include a reference or URL for any document that might be considered a previous publication.

 CourseSource publishes the following types of articles: